 2. Select the data which needs to be parsed.
 For this action, it is the ‘CSV Data‘ property

 ALERT: If the Encodian action has returned a large data set, Flow may display the result as per the image below.
 If this happens, please review the steps within this post’s ‘Parsing JSON – Large Payload’ section.

 3. Add a ‘Parse JSON‘ action to your flow

 3.a.
 Content: Select the relevant value from the Encodian action containing data which needs to be parsed

 3.c.
-Copy and paste the value obtained in step #2, click ‘Done‘
+Copy and paste the value obtained in step #2, and click ‘Done.‘

 ALERT: In some circumstances, the data returned by the Encodian action may be displayed within Power Automate as an escaped JSON string, and you may experience the following error.
-Please review the ‘Escape JSON‘ section of this document which explains how to resolve.
+Please review the ‘Escape JSON‘ section of this document which explains how to resolve it.